Has the Google Analytics Bounce Rate Been Bounced?

 Engagement Rate

 If you want to know if your visitors found your site and content engaging, then Engagement Rate would be a good metric to use.
-Declared by some to be the exact opposite to bounce rate, and definitely a more positive approach, this metric has set parameters that make it less biased than bounce rate.
+Declared by some to be the exact opposite to the Google Analytics bounce rate, and definitely a more positive approach, this metric has set parameters that make it less biased than bounce rate.

 Views Per User